nhwoo97/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+When a function has closure, it is able to access it lexical environment.
+Meaning, it can draw from outside the function for data.
 2. Study the following code, then answer the questions below.

 ```js